 Whatever your financing requirements, there's a wide range of small business loan options available:

 - Business overdraft.
 A business overdraft is attached to your business banking account and lets you overdraw on your account up to a specified limit.
-This can help you better manage cash flow for your small business, but does come with fees attached and monthly interest charges on the overdrawn amount.
+This can help you better manage cash flow for your small business, but it does come with fees attached and there are monthly interest charges on the overdrawn amount.

 - Term loan.
-A term loan allows you to borrow a single lump sum which you must then repay over an agreed period of time.
+A term loan allows you to borrow a single lump sum that you must then repay over an agreed period of time.
 Available with fixed or variable rates, these types of loans are suitable when you have a fixed purchase price or expense when you know the price in advance.

 - Invoice financing.
 Instead of waiting weeks or months for your invoices to be paid, invoice financing allows you to use outstanding invoices to provide cash flow for your business.
 When you generate an invoice, you can sell it to an invoice financing company, which pays a large percentage of the invoice amount straight away and keeps a small percentage as payment for itself.